ATAR Compass

 This is because in both these situations the small sample sizes (and large spread of marks achieved by students studying courses with small cohorts) reduce the accuracy of the estimate.

-- received in your HSC trial exams or assessments
+- HSC trial exams or assessment results

-- achieved in Year 11
+- Year 11 exam results

-Remember that any estimated ATAR that ATAR Compass gives you can only be used as a guide.
+Remember that the HSC marks you enter, and the result ATAR Compass gives you, are estimates and can only be used as a guide.

 According to ATAR rules, if you complete Mathematics Advanced and then go on to satisfactorily complete Mathematics Extension 1 and Mathematics Extension 2, your results in Mathematics Advanced will not be included in your ATAR calculation, even if you have excelled in it.